Unite-AS/hiring/jobs/swe-node-en.md

 ## We are looking for someone with

-- Extensive experience building scalable backend architectures using Node.js and Nest.js, with a strong focus on clean code and best practices.
+- Extensive experience building scalable backend architectures using Node.js and NestJS, with a strong focus on clean code and best practices.
 - Deep technical knowledge of OAuth2 and OIDC flows, with the ability to architect secure login, session management, and authentication systems.
 - Proficiency in modern frontend development using frameworks such as Next.js/Nuxt to build fast and responsive user experiences.
 - Experience with (or a strong understanding of) subscriptions, payment gateways, and transaction handling.